dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-as-a-hedge.md

 result of mismanagement.
 Using bitcoin as a small part of portfolios (since it is just supposed to be a hedge), shouldn’t greatly affect the trust on the dollar.

-Bitcoin consumes of a lot of energy.
+Bitcoin consumes of a lot of energy polluting the environment.
 Indeed, the neutrality of the bitcoin network is secured by a consensus mechanism that is based on a huge number of computing nodes which consume a lot of energy.
 A lot of our modern day activities are energy hungry though.
 Take televisions for example.
 They collectively consume a lot of energy, but we don't condemn them because of that.
 We weigh in the benefits with the costs and decide that we want to use them.
 So the